GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/edpWellbore/edpWellbore.rst

 **For more details**

-  - More on plasticity models, please see :ref:`SolidModels`.
+  - More on plasticity models, please see :ref:`DruckerPragerExtended`.
-  - More on wellbore meshes, please see :ref:`InternalWellbore`.
   - More on functions, please see :ref:`FunctionManager`.